sf-wdi-24/rails_bog_app/readme.md

 #

 class CreaturesController < ApplicationController

   # display all creatures
   def index
     # get all creatures from db and save to instance variable
     @creatures = Creature.all

-    # render index view (it has access to instance variables)
+    # render the index view (it has access to instance variables)
     render :index
   end